kwant-project/kwant/doc/source/tutorial/kpm.rst

 .. image:: ../images/kpm_dos.*

-In addition to being called like functions, `~kwant.kpm.SpectralDensity` objects also have a method `~kwant.kpm.SpectralDensity.average` which can be used to integrate the density of states against some distribution function over the whole spectrum.
+In addition to being called like functions, `~kwant.kpm.SpectralDensity` objects also have a method `~kwant.kpm.SpectralDensity.integrate` which can be used to integrate the density of states against some distribution function over the whole spectrum.
 If no distribution function is specified, then the uniform distribution is used:

 .. literalinclude:: kernel_polynomial_method.py
-    :start-after: #HIDDEN_BEGIN_av1
+    :start-after: #HIDDEN_BEGIN_int1
-    :end-before: #HIDDEN_END_av1
+    :end-before: #HIDDEN_END_int1

 .. literalinclude:: ../images/kpm_normalization.txt

 We see that the integral of the density of states is normalized to 1.
-If we wish to calculate, say, the average number of states populated in equilibrium, then we should integrate with respect to a Fermi-Dirac distribution and multiply by the total number of available states in the system:
+If we wish to calculate, say, the number of states populated in equilibrium, then we should integrate with respect to a Fermi-Dirac distribution and multiply by the total number of available states in the system:

 .. literalinclude:: kernel_polynomial_method.py
-    :start-after: #HIDDEN_BEGIN_av2
+    :start-after: #HIDDEN_BEGIN_int2
-    :end-before: #HIDDEN_END_av2
+    :end-before: #HIDDEN_END_int2

 .. literalinclude:: ../images/kpm_total_states.txt